-You should use the basic seven-step inspection procedure described in Driving Safety to inspect your vehicle.
+You should use the basic seven-step inspection procedure described in Section 2 to inspect your vehicle.
 There are more things to inspect on a vehicle with air brakes than one without them.
 These things are discussed below, in the order they fit into the seven-step method.

 During Step 2 Engine Compartment Checks